Leo3418/leo3418.github.io/collections/_gta-online-guides/en/primer/session-types.md

   people can't join, and you don't plan to do any activities that would require a Public Session.

-- You are planning to do Casino Heist Prep Missions, which do not require a Public Session but still needs you to register as a VIP, CEO, or MC President.
+- You are planning to do Cayo Perico Heist Prep Missions or Casino Heist Prep Missions, which do not require a Public Session but still needs you to register as a VIP, CEO, or MC President.

 ## Method